wp-plugins/leaguemanager/readme.txt

 For further notes on using the plugin see the section below.

+The plugin was tested with WP 2.3.3, 2.6.2 and 2.7-hemorrhage.
+If you encounter any problems, please contact me.

 **Translations**

 * German

 = Usage =

-To print league results create a new page or post and add the following tag to it: `[ leaguestandings = league_id ]` (without whitespaces) where league_id is the ID of the league.
+To print league results create a new page or post and add the following tag to it:

+`[ leaguestandings = league_id ]` (without whitespaces)

+where league_id is the ID of the league.
 This ist printed in the manage section.
 This only prints the standings table.
-To display the compeitions table use the tag `[ leaguecompetitions = league_id ]` (without whitespaces).
+To display the compeitions table use the tag

-The points are displayed in the following format %d:%d where %d is any number.
-If you enter the points in the following way %d:NaN it is possible to hide the second part of the standings.
+`[ leaguematches = league_id ]` (without whitespaces).

 The widget can also be displayed statically for themes not supporting widgets.
 See FAQ.